 3. Population Ecology

-It tries to explain the different changes in each of the dynamics of the population such as why numbers would increase and whether this affects any other aspects of the population such as its density.
+This part of ecology tries to explain the different changes in each of the dynamics of the population, such as why numbers would increase and whether this affects any other aspects of the population, such as its density.

 4. Community Ecology

-The animal populations here are exposed to more complex interactions given their increased species numbers which give rise to dynamics such as trophic relationships (who eats who), space dynamics, migration patterns and the most important ecological driving force when it comes to inter/intra species interaction.
+The animal populations here are exposed to more complex interactions given their increased species numbers, which give rise to dynamics such as trophic relationships (who eats who), space dynamics, migration patterns, and the most important ecological driving force for inter/intra species interaction.

 5. Ecosystem Ecology

-Ecosystem ecology makes a unique contribution to understanding ecology by adding abiotic (non-living) factors to the items analysed, alongside the biotic (living) factors involved.
-This interaction therefore involves all aspects of the environment and how they interact.
+Ecosystem ecology uniquely contributes to understanding ecology by adding abiotic (non-living) factors to the items analyzed alongside the biotic (living) factors involved.
+This interaction, therefore, involves all aspects of the environment and how they interact.

-It includes understanding how things like climate and soil composition affect the behaviours and interactions of populations from different species.
-It also includes a wide range of factors to better understand the whole aspect of interaction between the living things and their environments/habitats.
+It includes understanding how things like climate and soil composition affect the behaviors and interactions of populations from different species.
+It also includes a wide range of factors to understand better the whole interaction between living things and their environments/habitats.

 6. Global Ecology (Biosphere)

 The global ecology is principally important in understanding all the ecosystems affecting the entire globe.
-This includes all the different biomes, with considerations of aspects such as climate and other environmental geography.
+This includes all the different biomes, considering aspects such as climate and other environmental geography.

-It means, global ecology takes into account the whole world’s biosphere while considering all living organisms from the microscopic to higher lifeforms, the environments they leave in, the interactions that they have with each other, the influences that their environments have on these interactions and vice versa, and finally, how they are all interconnected under the common ground that they all share a single planet – the Earth.
+It means that global ecology takes into account the whole world’s biosphere while considering all living organisms from the microscopic to higher lifeforms, the environments they live in, the interactions that they have with each other, the influences that their environments have on these interactions and vice versa, and finally, how they are all interconnected under the common ground that they all share a single planet – the Earth.